dracaruss/Music-Webapp-V1/README.md

 ##

 Ok great, all up and running, but insecure 😭 because the idToken is in the URL.

 Fear not!
-Version 2 of the App is working on as we speak (with the Project walkthrough ofcourse).
+Version 2 of the App will fix all of that!
 In the next version I will use OAuth 2.0 with code validation instead of implicit grant, to hide the idToken in the Authorization header.

 ##

 Stay tuned!
+Russell.